Weeks-UNC/shapemapper2/docs/file_formats.md

 _Effective read depths:_
 Read coverage excluding primer regions, low-quality basecalls, and the covered region of multinucleotide mutations excepting the inferred adduct site.
-These arrays are summed to give the denominator in calculating mutation rate.
+These arrays are summed to give the denominator used in calculating mutation rate.

 _Mutation counts:_
 '`1`' indicates inferred adduct sites for a single read.
-These arrays are summed to give the numerator in calculating mutation rate.
+These arrays are summed to give the numerator used in calculating mutation rate.

 #### _Mutations:_